 In rare cases, the adverse reaction to aspirin can be serious or even life-threatening.

-Patients with AERD can undergo a procedure, called aspirin desensitization, which can induce tolerance to aspirin.
-Even patients who have had life-threatening respiratory reactions will be able to go through this procedure, and will be able to take aspirin without reacting to it.
+People with AERD can undergo a procedure, called aspirin desensitization, which can induce tolerance to aspirin.
+Even if you’ve had life-threatening respiratory reactions you’ll be able to take aspirin without reacting to it.

-To do this, the patient with AERD is challenged with graded doses of aspirin over a period of several days.
-The doctor will start by giving a very small dose of aspirin and watching to see if you react.
-When you get to the dose that causes symptoms, you will keep getting that dose until you are able to tolerate this dose without adverse reaction.
-The doctor will then give you higher and higher doses of the drug.
+To do this, you’re challenged with graded doses of aspirin over a period of several days.
+Your provider starts by giving a very small dose of aspirin and watches to see if you react.
+When you get to the dose that causes symptoms, you’ll keep getting that dose until you can tolerate this dose without adverse reaction.
+You’ll then get higher and higher doses of the drug.
 As you keep getting the higher doses, your body will start to accept the drug without reacting.

 Aspirin desensitization is generally done over a period of several days.

-A recent study reported that of those AERD patients who were able to continue aspirin desensitization treatment for more than one year, 87 percent experienced benefit.
+A recent study reported that of those AERD patients who were able to continue aspirin desensitization treatment for more than one year, 87% experienced benefit.

-The most common side effects of aspirin are stomach pain, nausea, and heartburn.
+Aspirin's most common side effects are stomach pain, nausea, and heartburn.
 Some people stop taking aspirin because of these side effects.
 There are drugs your doctor can give you that will help with these problems so you can still take aspirin regularly.

-Call your health care provider if you have gone 48 hours or longer without taking your aspirin or if you develop any of the signs of a bad reaction to aspirin, including:
+If you have been desensitized to aspirin, call your healthcare provider if you have gone 48 hours or longer without taking your aspirin or if you develop any of the signs of a bad reaction to aspirin, including: